Marklogic-retired/marklogic-data-hub/_pages/tutorial/4x/mapping-product-entity.md

 Next, we will create a harmonization flow that uses the mapping, and then run it to harmonize the product data.

-{% include prev-next-nav.html
+{% include prev-next-nav-tut4xtoc.html gotopage="tutorial-toc.md" %}
-  prevtext="Model the Product Entity" prevlink="/tutorial/4x/modeling-product-entity/"
-  increl="tutorial-toc.md"
-  nexttext="Harmonize the Product Data" nextlink="/tutorial/4x/harmonizing-product-data/"
-%}